-The following scholarships are awarded to new students enrolling in August 2021 as first-time freshmen and who have graduated from high school in 2021.
+The following scholarships are awarded to new students enrolling in August 2022 as first-time freshmen and who have graduated from high school in 2022.
 Students who are conditionally admitted to Waynesburg University are not eligible for these scholarships.
 Students applying for the scholarships below must complete the Competitive Merit Scholarship Application prior to the application deadline.
 Recipients of each award must interview with the Scholarship Committee.

-Founders Scholarship - Each year, three Pennsylvania high school students will be selected to receive a four-year scholarship while attending Waynesburg University, which pays tuition and fees.
-To be eligible, students must have at least a 3.50 cumulative grade point average, be a first-year student admitted to Waynesburg University for the upcoming fall semester (2021-2022), a resident of Pennsylvania and intend to reside on campus the entire duration of their undergraduate enrollment.
+Founders Scholarship - Each year, five high school students will be selected to receive a four-year scholarship while attending Waynesburg University, which pays tuition and fees.
+To be eligible, students must have at least a 3.50 cumulative grade point average (3.75 cumulative grade point average for students not submitting test scores), a 1200 or higher SAT score, be a first-year student admitted to Waynesburg University for the upcoming fall semester, and intend to reside on campus the entire duration of their undergraduate enrollment.
 A separate application and interview are required for consideration.

-Stover Christian Life Scholarship - Each year, up to four incoming freshmen will be selected to receive the Stover Christian Life Scholarship.
+Waynesburg Christian Life Scholarship - Each year, up to four incoming freshmen will be selected to receive the Waynesburg Christian Life Scholarship.
 The scholarship recognizes students that have a growing relationship with Jesus Christ and that they are involved in the life of a local church as they grow in faith.
-The Stover Christian Life Scholarship is \$1,000 per year.
+The Waynesburg Christian Life Scholarship is \$1,000 per year.
 To be eligible, students must be an accepted first-year student at Waynesburg University, GPA of at least 3.25 to qualify, complete the scholarship application, including one letter of recommendation from a pastor or staff member from within their church.
 The scholarship is renewable annually for up to four years of full-time undergraduate enrollment as students display active participation in leadership roles on campus and as they use their gifts and leadership abilities to impact the local church, consistent participation in the provided mentorship and learning opportunities and maintaining a GPA of 3.00 at the end of each academic year.